boerz-coding/boerz-coding/README.md

 ---
 ### 2. ReinLife: Mobile App for Skill Learning

-**Description:** ReinLife is a mobile application designed to help users acquire new skills.
+ReinLife is a mobile application designed to help users acquire new skills.
 It features a customizable backend for computer science researchers, enabling tailored use cases.
 This was the Harvard CS master capstone project.

 - **Repository:** [ReinLife\_Document](https://github.com/ReinLife-AC297r/ReinLife_Document)